Nothing says springtime like strawberries and nothing screams springtime and summer dessert more than strawberry shortcake.

 The dessert actually became popular in the United States during the 1850s and, according to Wikipedia, strawberry shortcake parties were held to celebrate the summer fruit harvest.
 In fact, June 14 is National Strawberry Shortcake Day!

-Mother’s Day always feels like the start of the spring season for me and I decided I wanted to make a strawberry shortcake recipe with an old-fashioned biscuit for dessert.
+Since it’s the start of summer I decided I wanted to make a strawberry shortcake recipe with an old-fashioned biscuit for dessert.

 Also, I didn’t want angel food cake, which I’m not a huge fan of.
 I wanted a semi-sweet, biscuit that was a bit crumbly and could soak up all of the sugary juices from the strawberries.
 So, I made it, along with homemade whipped cream because the stuff from the can just won’t cut it when you’re eating the homemade shortcake biscuits.

-Tip 1: You want your butter to be in little clumps to make the biscuits.
+The butter should be in little clumps to make the biscuits.
 You can do this one of two ways.
 You can either grate your butter with a cheese grater or you can melt it and combine it with very cold buttermilk.
 The recipe will walk you through using the cold buttermilk.

 Grab the full recipe below!